apache/asterixdb/asterix-doc/src/site/markdown/csv.md

      ("format"="delimited-text"),
      ("header"="true"));

-This is useful when the CSV file was produced from an earlier AsterixDB operation, as AsterixDB's CSV output always has a header line.

 CSV data may also be loaded from HDFS; see [Accessing External Data](aql/externaldata.html) for details.
-However please note that CSV files on HDFS cannot have headers; attempting to specify "header"="true" when reading from HDFS could result in non-header lines of data being skipped as well.
+However please note that CSV files on HDFS cannot have headers.
+Attempting to specify "header"="true" when reading from HDFS could result in non-header lines of data being skipped as well.